aicasas/Answering-Business-Questions-using-SQL/README.md

 # Answering-Business-Questions-using-SQL
-This Jupyter Notebook project uses python visualization libraries and complex queries to answer important business questions for Chinook's music label business.
+This project uses complex SQL queries to confidently answer common sales and marketing questions for Chinook's music label.
+Within it, python visualizations illustrate key take aways in a concise and understandable manner.
+Some specific questions adressed include: Which albumn's should be sold in stores and why?
+Which Sale Agents are performing better than others?
+Which countries have the most potential for business growth?